- Family and Medical Leave Policy

 Adverse employment actions will not be taken against an employee because the employee exercises his/her rights under the federal Family & Medical Leave Act.

 An employee who engages in other employment during a period of Family & Medical Leave may be subject to disciplinary action, up to and including termination of employment, and/or denial of paid sick leave benefits.
 Any outside employment must be approved in advance by the College.
+The submission of false information in support of a request for FMLA leave, or the abuse or misuse of approved FMLA leave, may result in disciplinary action, up to and including immediate termination.

 Full - time employees may apply for up to a 7 week leave extension, if circumstances warrant additional, consecutive time away from work.
 The leave request is to be made through the employee's immediate supervisor, with notice and proper medical certification submitted to Human Resources in advance of the start of the leave extension.
 The extension will be under such terms as are approved in the sole discretion of the College, including the right to require medical certification by a physician of the College's choosing, and such other restrictions as the College may impose for the orderly administration of work and staffing.
 The leave extension will be granted only after all Family & Medical Leave is exhausted, and will generally be granted only once during the employee's tenure with the College.
 The leave extension will be unpaid unless the employee qualifies for paid sick leave benefits or paid vacation.
 Benefits continuation will be provided, if the leave extension is approved, as applies during the initial 12 week Family & Medical Leave period.